-In 2017 GASB adopted Statement No. 86, Certain Debt Extinguishment Issues and Exposure Draft, Certain Disclosures Related to Debt, Including Direct Borrowings and Direct Placements, the effective dates of GASB Statement No. 86 and the Exposure Draft are in subsequent periods and the new standards are not anticipated to have an impact on the DPFP financial statements.
+In 2017, GASB issued Statement No. 86, Certain Debt Extinguishment Issues.
+The effective date of GASB Statement No. 86 was June 30, 2018 and had no impact on the financial statements.

-In 2017 GASB adopted Statement No. 87, Leases, this standard will require recognition of certain lease assets and liabilities for leases that are currently classified as operating leases.
+In 2017, GASB issued Statement No. 87, Leases.
+This standard will require recognition of certain lease assets and liabilities for leases that are currently classified as operating leases.
 It is not anticipated that GASB Statement No. 87 will have a material effect on the financial statements.
 The statement is effective December 31, 2020.